I’m going to tell you what no one wants to hear about protecting your catalytic converter from theft.

 This device is a little different than the others.
 The Cat Strap is the least expensive of the bunch, It’s basically a series of cables in a sleeve that you glue onto your catalytic converter and exhaust pipe.
 Like the CatClamp above, the cables make cutting off your catalytic converter more difficult.

-The downside it doesn’t look like a substantial physical deterrent like the other options, besides a sticker they provide for a thief maybe read in the dark once he/she is under your car.
+The downside it doesn’t look like a substantial physical deterrent like the other options.
+They do provide a sticker that a thief probably won’t see when under your car in the dark, but every little bit helps.

-You can also pair this with the CatEye Electronic Alarm.
+You can also pair this with the CatEye Electronic Catalytic Converter Alarm.
 The Cateye is a motion sensor alarm just for your catalytic Converter.
+I really like the thought of this and you can purchase this separately from the CatStrap.

 The Catlock is another clamp and cable device catalytic converter lock, although not as substantial as the CatClamp.
 They were available on Amazon, but it seems that they’re not available there anymore.
 I can’t find the Cat Lock for sale any place else.